Post 167 – by Gautam Shah

 Fences are nominally erected over the ground but any physical obstruction, natural or man-made can function as fencing.
 So a ditch or dry or water filled moats can work as a fence.
 Fences of vegetation such as plants, hedges, climbers, cactus and dry thorny shrubs are used in farms and fields.
 Timber, earth, stones, and lattices, wires and nets of metals are widely used for fencing.

-In 19 C North America, many varieties of timber fencings were developed, such as the split rail laid zigzag, the post rail, and the picket.
+In 19 C North America, many varieties of timber fencing were developed, such as the split rail laid zigzag, the post rail, and the picket.
 Other common fences are chain-link fence, hurricane fences, and white picket fences.
 In comparatively low rainfall areas like East Europe and in W. USA, turf was dumped to form a fence.

-The first patents on barbed wire fencings were taken out in the United States in 1867.
+The first patents on barbed wire fencing were taken out in the United States in 1867.
 However, it was in 1874, when its production by machines, made its use widespread.
 Woven wire fences and expanded metal lattices, affixed to wood, steel, or concrete posts, proved economical and durable.

 Electrified fences, frequently a single strand of barbed wire, are sometimes used for temporary confinement of animals.
 A mild shock is given to the animal at intervals of a few seconds if it is in contact with the fence.
 Fence wire usually consists of two longitudinal wires twisted together to form an entwined cable and having wire barbs wound around either or both of the cable wires at regular intervals.
 The varieties of barbed wires are numerous, with cables being single or double, round, half-round, or flat and having a range of gauges.
 The twisted double wire provides extra strength and permits contraction and expansion without breakage.
 Barbs are diagonally cut in order to provide sharper points and they may be formed of one or two pieces (two or four points) and are generally spaced at intervals of 100 to 130 mm.